wasmCloud/wasmcloud-dev-site/content/reference/host-runtime/capabilities.md

 * `wasmcloud:builtin:numbergen`
 * `wasmcloud:builtin:logging`

 In our case, all of the contracts created by the wasmCloud team are prefixed with the `wasmcloud` prefix.
-This does not mean that other organizations cannot provide an implementation of a wasmcloud contract.
+This does not mean that other organizations cannot provide an implementation of a wasmCloud contract.
 On the contrary, we have multiple implementations of wasmCloud contracts for things like an S3 blob store, multiple key-value providers, etc.

 ### Building a Provider